yangwu1227/sql-case-studies/README.md

 ### Amazon Athena

 The [Athena](https://yangwu1227.github.io/sql-case-studies/athena_client/#src.athena.Athena) class can be used to interact with Amazon Athena.
-To use this class, the principal whose credentials are used to access the AWS services must have the necessary permissions for [Athena](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonAthenaFullAccess.html) plus [S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-policy-language-overview.html) if a non-default bucket is used to store the data files.
+To use this class, the principal whose credentials are used to access the AWS services must have the necessary permissions for [Athena](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonAthenaFullAccess.html) plus [S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-policy-language-overview.html) if a non-default bucket is used to store the [query results](https://docs.aws.amazon.com/athena/latest/ug/querying.html#query-results-specify-location) (see below for more details).

 The needed permissions can be encapsulated in a [boto3 session](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/session.html) instance and passed as the first argument to the constructor of the `Athena` class.
 The [create_session](https://yangwu1227.github.io/sql-case-studies/utils/#src.utils.create_session) utility function can be used to create the session instance.